timyers/r-learning-resources-for-genomics/README.md

 - [Keeping up to date with R news](https://masalmon.eu/2019/01/25/uptodate/) - Following `R` news helps you learn about new tools and their applications

 ### Reproducibility
+- [orderly](https://www.vaccineimpact.org/orderly/articles/orderly.html) - `orderly` is a package designed to help make analysis more reproducible.
+Its principal aim is to automate a series of basic steps in the process of writing analyses.

 ### R Markdown